melaniehall/freedom_registry/README.md

 Usage Instructions
 ------------------
-For initial setup/before first use, set up the registry by: rake db:migrate rake db:seed
+For initial setup/before first use, set up the registry by:<br/>
+  rake db:migrate<br/>
+  rake db:seed

 To use, run: